Boon Flair Review

 Boon Inc., located in Chandler, Arizona, is a baby design and manufacturing company led by Rebecca Finell and Ryan Fernandez.
-The company, which all started with a desire to improve the baby bathtub, is committed to producing affordable and innovative baby gear.
-Their products can be purchased online or at select retailers worldwide.
+The company started in 2004 with a desire to improve the baby bathtub and is now committed to producing a wide range of affordable and innovative baby gear.
+You can purchase their products online or at select retailers worldwide.

 Ease of Use

-At first glance, this is a futuristic, simplistic chair that appears quite easy to use due to it's lack of gadgets.
-There aren't any excessive hidden buttons or levers to confuse first time parents.
-Only one brightly colored foot button, and one foot brake.
-This chair will accommodate kids up to 4 years, or 50 pounds, so it can hold quite a bit of weight.
-And although it has custom height adjustments due to the pneumatic lift, it does not have any recline or footrest adjustment options, like the Graco Blossom does.
-Our baby tester, at 31" long, could not reach the footrest yet, and other online reviewers noted that the footrest was "useless".
-The chair's pad was quite easy to clean, as we'll cover in the next section, but did not offer much in the way of comfort.
-All in all, the Flair earned a 4 of 10 when compared to our other chairs.
+At first sight, this chair looks to be a futuristic, simplistic product that appears quite easy to use thanks to its lack of gizmos and gadgets; there aren't any excessive hidden buttons or levers to confuse first-time parents.
+Only one brightly colored foot button for the height adjustment and a single foot brake adorn the base.
+This chair accommodates children up to 4-years or 50 pounds.
+Although the pneumatic lift allows for the freedom of custom height adjustments, it does not have any recline or footrest adjustment options.
+Our baby tester, at 31" long, could not reach the footrest yet, and other online reviewers note that the footrest is "useless" as most children within the age/weight limit cannot reach it.
+The chair's pad is quite easy to clean but does not offer much in the way of comfort.

 Ease of Cleaning

-Upon talking to a very helpful customer service agent, we were able to determine that the problem was due to the oil settling in the wrong place during storage and shipment, which apparently is not that uncommon of a problem.
-Instead of shipping out a third chair, they tested a new cylinder at the company to make sure it worked, and shipped us just that replacement part.
-After about 5 minutes we were able to replace the part, and the chair worked as promised.
-Two thumbs up for courteous and quick customer service, but a big thumbs down for even having to deal with this process, especially while you have a hungry toddler waiting in the wings!
+Upon talking to a very accommodating customer service agent, we were able to determine that the problem was due to the oil settling in the wrong place during storage and shipment, which is not that uncommon of a problem.
+Instead of shipping out a third chair, they tested a new cylinder at the company to make sure it worked and shipped us just that replacement part.
+After about 5 minutes, we were able to replace the piece, and the chair worked as promised.
+Two thumbs up for courteous and quick customer service, but a big thumbs down for even having to deal with this process in the first place, especially with a hungry toddler waiting in the wings!

 Ease of Set Up

-Our set up was average when compared to the other chairs we tested.
-Overall, it earned itself a 6 of 10 for this metric, taking us about 8 minutes to put together, the most cumbersome part of it all being the number of screws it required.
-We found the instructions to be just average as well.
-Replacing the cylinder that Boon shipped out to us took about an additional five minutes.
+Set up time is average when compared to the other chairs we tested.
+It takes about 8 minutes to put together, with the most cumbersome part of it all being the number of screws required and having to follow just average instructions.
+Replacing the cylinder that Boon shipped out to us took about an additional five minutes to install.